 When you think about the world that existed before sin brought the corruption that we experience today, you probably envision Adam and Eve strolling along the pleasant river of Eden, looking out over a beautiful meadow or sharing a cluster of fruit with a curious little monkey.

-But do you ever think of all of the work that Adam and Eve engaged in?
+But do you ever think of all the work that Adam and Eve engaged in?
 Probably not.
 That is likely because when we think about work we think of the difficulty and struggle we endure to provide food for our families.
-Whether struggling to carve a row in the sunbaked earth to grow wheat for bread or fighting against an unrealistic deadline to finish a presentation to earn a paycheck, work is trying and tiring.
+Whether struggling to carve a row in the sunbaked earth to grow wheat for bread or fighting against an unrealistic presentation deadline to earn a paycheck, work is trying and tiring.

 Before the Fall—Adam’s rebellion against God—there was work to be done.
-When God created Adam and Eve, He placed them in a garden that He had planted for them.
-If you have ever experienced the deep satisfaction that comes from seeing a seed you planted growing into a plump green pepper or pulling that aromatic creation out of the oven, you have seen the goodness in work.
+When God created Adam and Eve, he placed them in a garden that he had planted for them.
+If you have ever experienced the deep satisfaction that comes from seeing a seed you planted grow into a plump green pepper or pulling that aromatic creation out of the oven, you have seen the goodness in work.
 And that is a reflection of what happened before the Fall.
 God directed Adam to “tend and keep” the garden, a task he likely shared with Eve.
-God had created Adam and Eve in His own image to represent Him on the Earth.
+God had created Adam and Eve in his own image to represent him on the earth.

 In effect, God had worked to create for mankind a harmonious world in which they could obtain their need for food by caring for a garden in such a way that it would produce the fruits and herbs to sustain them.
 Their work was given by God and performed with thanksgiving for the good gifts their Creator had given them.